Pernille Dupont

 Pernille Dupont (born 6 October 1967) is a retired female badminton player from Denmark.
 She is formerly played for Gentofte BK and representing Denmark in the international tournament.

 Career

 She won the silver medal at the 1991 IBF World Championships in mixed doubles with Thomas Lund.
 She competed in badminton at the 1992 Summer Olympics in women's doubles with Grete Mogensen.
 Pernille won several major honours in mixed doubles categories mostly with Thomas Lund including All England Open (1992), a European Championship Gold medal in 1992 and also a 3 times winner of World Badminton Grand Prix Finals successively from 1990 until 1992.

 Post-Career

-Her magnificent performance during those active years awarded her with Badminton Denmark's badge of merit from Badminton Denmark.
+She was awarded with Badminton Denmark's badge of merit from Badminton Denmark.
 After retiring, she worked in both Copenhagen and New York and graduated with Master of Business Administration degrees from Columbia University which landed her a job as a private banker in Goldman Sachs private wealth management She since has left the job to set up her own business in India.